McConnell: Democrats ‘won’t get our help’ to lift debt limit

 Democrats could put provisions raising or suspending the debt limit into the $3.5 trillion bill they plan to write this fall that would enact the specific tax and spending changes envisioned in their budget resolution.
 Democrats plan to use special procedures to shield that bill from a GOP filibuster, but it might not be ready before the Treasury exhausts its accounting maneuvers.

-The government’s current debt ceiling $28.4 trillion.
+The government’s current debt ceiling is $28.4 trillion.
 Federal borrowing has grown at record rates amid programs aimed at supporting the pandemic-battered economy.